Using the Data Wrangler to Design for Impact

 Architecture is in the midst of radical change due to the exploration and rapid explosion of technology.
 New tools, new processes — especially the infusion of data — enhances the possibilities and outcomes that can be achieved in the built environment.
 We can now translate new and ever-growing data-sets into actionable information that allow us to design for impact.

 We call this “impact-driven design” because it allows us to use evidence-based decision-making to develop design solutions that result in favorable, predictable outcomes.
-We’ve also partnered with technology developer Proving Ground to develop smart design software called the Data Wrangler that allows us to access robust structured data for iterative, real-time comparative design analysis.
+We’ve developed smart design software called the Data Wrangler that allows us to access robust structured data for iterative, real-time comparative design analysis.

 With the Data Wrangler process, we can develop more robust early-stage conceptual models with custom metadata.